 Typically, petitions of this kind take approximately 2 years to adjudicate.
 In the meantime, the victim will be eligible for employment authorization.
 It is not required that the victim divorce his/her abuser.

-It is required however that the victim properly file an application, must remain in the United States, and do not have any bars to admission.
+It is required however that the victim properly files an application, must remain in the United States and does not have any bars to admission.

 Did you know?